 (i) by a message given by a telephone call made to telephone number 1800 445 757; or

-(ii) by a message sent to fuelwatch@mft.wa.gov.au by email.
+(ii) by a message sent to fuelwatch@docep.wa.gov.au by email.

 (2) The notification under regulation 3(2) of a price for a particular day has effect as notification of the same price for each subsequent day until the beginning of a day for which the Commissioner has been notified under regulation 3(2) of a different price.